referencenull/GitHub-Copilot-hands-on-lab/README.md

 - [ ]  Click "New" button to create new repo.
 Give it a name and description (like "This is a web application to manage inventory")
 - [ ] Click "Issues" from the top menu and then button "New issue"
 - [ ]  Give it a title (e.g. "Create new web application") and description (e.g.  "Create a new web application where user can manage their inventory sales items.
 User can add new items, delete and browse them.
 Create also test list of items in local database.")
+- [ ]  Click "Add README" toogle from "Off" to "On"
 - [ ]  Click "Create"

  💡 **Details**The more detailed description you give the better results you will get.
 Think this as you would write an issue to any human developer or team member.